Unstable states in a model of nonrelativistic quantum electrodynamics: corrections to the Lorentzian distribution: Appendix A - completion of the proof of Theorem 2.1

 Thus,

 We write

 from which

-By (B.11), we obtain directly $a.)$ for $F(\lambda)$, as well as the statements in b.) which concern $F(\lambda)$.
-Statement $b.)$ for $F^{'}(\lambda)$ follows from (B.8.1) and the last term in (B.12).
-Statement a.) for $F^{'}(\lambda)$ is not entirely obvious from (B.12), but we use
+By (A.11), we obtain directly $a.)$ for $F(\lambda)$, as well as the statements in b.) which concern $F(\lambda)$.
+Statement $b.)$ for $F^{'}(\lambda)$ follows from (A.8.1) and the last term in (A.12).
+Statement a.) for $F^{'}(\lambda)$ is not entirely obvious from (A.12), but we use